ruricolist/spinneret/README.md

     top level, :H* is equivalent to :H1.
 Inside the dynamic extent of one :SECTION tag, it is equivalent to :H2; inside two section tags, it is equivalent to :H3; and so forth up to :H6.

+  - The pseudotag :TAG allow dynamic selection of a tag.

   The value of the LANG attribute of HTML is controlled by `*html-lang*`; the value of the meta charset attribute is controlled